-With the use of maps and data tables discuss transport methods and routes for delivering compression equipment, pipeline construction and maintenance materials, other necessary goods and consumables and workforce transportation.
+With the use of maps and data tables discuss transport methods and routes for delivering pump station and balance tank equipment, pipeline construction and maintenance materials, other necessary goods and consumables and workforce transportation.
 Information should include:

-- Volumes, tonnage, and composition of construction inputs. - Hazardous or dangerous material that may be transported. - Method of transport (e.g. sea, rail, road) and the type of vehicles most likely to be used for transport. - Number and type of workforce traffic and service vehicles. - Number of trips generated (both light and heavy vehicles). - Origin and destination of inputs and transport route proposed (with the use of maps).
-Existing traffic volumes will need to be shown. - Details of over-dimension, excess mass loads or any hazardous goods. - Timing and duration of transport.
+- Volumes, tonnage, and composition of construction inputs - Hazardous or dangerous material that may be transported - Method of transport (e.g. sea, rail, road) and the type of vehicles most likely to be used for transport - Number and type of workforce traffic and service vehicles - Number of trips generated (both light en heavy vehicles) - Origin and destination of inputs and transport route proposed (with the use of maps).
+Existing traffic volumes will need to be shown - Details of over-dimension, excess mass loads or any hazardous goods

+• Timing and duration of transport